clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kata_migration.rst

 `Clear Containers`_ and `Kata Containers`_ can co-exist in the same system.
 Both can be installed through the :file:`containers-virt bundle`.
-However, we recommend that you migrate to Kata Containers because Clear Containers is no longer maintained_ and will soon be deprecated on |CLOSIA|.
+However, we recommend that you migrate to Kata Containers because Clear Containers is no longer maintained_ and will soon be deprecated on |CL-ATTR|.

 This guide describes how to migrate to Kata Containers and assumes that: